orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/guardian_registration.md

  - MyCrypto desktop app (or another equivalent wallet software)
  - A wallet setup with your Guardian's Ethereum account keys with a positive Ether balance for fees
  - ABI and contract address available on Etherscan.
 For example, on Ropsten testnet the contract may be found [here][1]
- - 1 Ether deposit required to enroll a Guardian
+ - 1 Ether deposit required to resgister as a Guardian
  - Registration data

-### Enrollment steps
+### Registration steps

 1. **Verify you are on the correct network** ([Choosing the relevant Ethereum Network](./choosing_the_network.md))
 2. Navigate to *Contracts*, under the *Interact* tab.